Job Posting - Producing Assistant (2 Positions)*

 Valid driver's license is preferred.

+We thank everyone who applies, but only candidates selected for an interview will be contacted.
 All applications are considered confidential.
 Nakai is an equal opportunity employer, committed to building a more diverse workplace.
 We encourage all qualified applicants to apply.

 * Please note that this an anticipatory posting for these positions, contingent on funding from Canada Summer Jobs (Employment & Social Development, Government of Canada).

 **Please note that this position is open to anyone aged 19-30.
 You do not have to be a student to apply.
 Note: This age limitation is a funding requirement for Canada Summer Jobs.